Olympus Zuiko 80mm f/ 4 Auto Macro. Adaptation on any DSLR Camera

 The lens has automatic aperture control, which works with cameras Olympus OM only and telescopic auto extension tubes.
 On any other system, it will not work, so it must be removed but leave the manual control.
 Open the aperture so that it stood on the value f/ of "4".
 Remove the tail and pull the ring.
 Next, remove the ring with extra details that provide an automatic aperture control mechanical connection with a camera; they fixed screws.
 Now the ring should look like this.

 Next, insert the other end into place, and check how the diaphragm.
 To adhere to this ring by hand and cover the aperture manually.
 If everything is inserted correctly, it will close properly and comply with the values on the barrel.

-Now take glue, once again pull ring and smear with glue.
+Now take glue, once again pull the ring and smear with glue.
 Put back into the correct position.
 Keep a few seconds.
 Now the ring is fixed, and we can control the aperture manually.
-Also when pulling the extra parts pressing buttons fail automatic aperture control.
+Also, when pulling the extra parts pressing buttons fail automatic aperture control.
 Glue them to the frame to maintain the aesthetic appearance.
 Reassembling lens all back.

 Mounting the lens to the camera to the correct flange distance

 Match the desired configuration for the required length.
 I get that.
-Now, on one end of the cheat Nikon mount and on the other - Olympus OM.
+Now, on one end of the cheat Nikon mount and the other - Olympus OM.

-If we need to shoot close-up, just enough wind the additional ring, we now have two sets of them, and we can provide the scale greater than 1: 1.
-But is also the use of a minor inconvenience - if you want to go from infinity to close range, you need to remove the lens and cheat additional rings, but overall it's not such a problem.
+If we need to shoot a close-up, just enough wind the additional ring, we now have two sets of them, and we can provide the scale greater than 1: 1.
+But it is also the use of a minor inconvenience - if you want to go from infinity to close range, you need to remove the lens and cheat additional rings, but overall it's not such a problem.